jvrn3/jvrn3.github.io/_posts/2020-09-25-all-chapters.md

 Deste capítulo, foi isso que gostaria trazer.
 O próximo capítulo, o 8, trata das funções lambda.
 Sugiro bastante dar uma olhada!

 <h2 id="chapter8">Capítulo 8 - Lambda the Ultimate</h2>
+to be done
+<h2 id="chapter9">Capítulo 9 - And again, and Again and Again...</h2>
+to be done
+<h2 id="chapter10">Capítulo 10 - What is the value of all this? </h2>
+to be done